Oguzhanrose/bachelorproject/README.md

 ## Results

 We have trained 11 models on a 4-class setup of USD in which the models were trained to detect helmet use for both bicyclists and users of e-scooters.
 `Ch -> Cyclist with helmet`, `Cn -> Cyclist without helmet`, `Eh -> Escooter with helmet` and `En -> Escooter without helmet`.
-Below we see good examples on our models' performance and the other one is a table showing the mean average precisin (mAP) score on the trained 11 models been evaluated on a test-set.
+Below on the first image we see good examples from our best model's performance.

 <br>
 <p align="center"> <img src="./readme_img/results_good.png" alt="Drawing"/> </p>
 <br>

+This one shows us a table showing the mean average precision (mAP) score on the trained 11 models been evaluated on a test-set.

 <br>
 <p align="center"> <img src="./readme_img/results.png" alt="Drawing"/> </p>